Schegge/userscripts/AO3 Styling Blacklist Bookmarks Description.md

 - You can hide works that aren't in your specified **languages**.
 To disable the option leave it empty.
 - You can hide works that have too many **relationships** and **fandoms**, or that have too few or too many **words** (in *thousands*, so if you put "5" it refers to 5k words) and **chapters**, or **incompleted** works that have been last updated *some months* ago.
 To disable the options put 0 (zero) or leave them empty.

 ---

+### Known bugs and issues
+- If you use the 'Reversi' site skin the text in the blacklist menu isn't visible.
+To fix it add to the css `.dropdown-menu {color: #eee;}`

+---